 Parts of speech are often difficult for students to learn because the concept is abstract.
 Also, some words can be used as different parts of speech.
-For example, the word "farmer" is usually a noun but can also form an adjective (farmer's wife).
+For example, the word "run" is usually a verb but can also be used as a noun (as when people build a run for animals or when a partnership scores a run in cricket).
 Because of this, students can easily get confused about parts of speech.
 They need lots of examples to understand the various parts of speech, and this learning will be easier when they are able to write fluently.
-To introduce the concept, focus first on nouns and verbs.
-Here are suggested activities:
+Nouns and verbs are the best parts to focus on with young children, and here are activities to reinforce that learning.
+(Suggested activities for introducing these parts of speech are given in the Teacher's Guide for The Farmer's Wife.)

-1. Put the words "bird," "cat," and "dog" on the board.
+1. Put the words "chicken" and "people" on the board.
 Say:

-Besides using language, we can also talk about language and understand how words are used in different ways.
-For example, some words are used to name things.
-These words are called "nouns."
-Three examples from our story are "bird," "cat," and "dog."
-These words are all nouns.
-They name three different animals.
+Do you remember that besides using language, we can also talk about language and understand how words are used in different ways?
+Some words are used to name things.
+What are these called? (nouns).
+Two examples from our story are "chicken" and "people."
+These words are nouns.
+They name two different things.